larribas/dagger/docs/user-guide/serializers/alternatives.md

     ```

+## ⚙️ Performance and memory

+One of the main tenets of _Dagger_ is that it should support arbitrarily large data pipelines without a big impact on its memory footprint.

+To fulfill that promise, serializers work with I/O streams, allowing you to serialize and deserialize values backed by a local or remote file system.

+This means you should be able to use native Python types such as [Dask's DataFrames](https://docs.dask.org/en/latest/dataframe.html) to process large datasets and pass them between nodes without requiring the machine's memory to scale linearly with the size of the datasets.

 ## 🛠️ Implementing your own serializer

 To understand how to write your own serialization mechanism you can read [this guide](write-your-own.md).